Communes of Algeria

-The municipalities of Algeria (Arabic: بلدية (singular)) form the third level of administrative subdivisions of Algeria.
+The communes of Algeria (Arabic: بلدية (singular)), also known as municipalities, form the third level of administrative subdivisions of Algeria.
 As of 2002, there were 1,541 municipalities in the country.
+The municipalities are also known as communes (baladiyahs).

 List

 This list is a copy from the Statoids page named Municipalities of Algeria.
 The population data is from June 25, 1998.